The Death of Lazarus

 This study of the Gospel of John has shown some wonderful examples of God's perfect timing, (especially relating to His delays).
 Many times, when our prayers seem to go unanswered, it's because the plans He has for us have a predetermined schedule.

-By this time in Jesus ministry, the disciples had seen a number of miracles by Jesus; including, the water being turned to wine, miraculously feeding five thousand people, walking on water, restoring sight to the blind.
+By this time in Jesus ministry, the disciples had seen Jesus perform a number of miracles; including, the water being turned to wine, miraculously feeding five thousand people, walking on water, restoring sight to the blind.
 Even so, it is doubtful they were ready for what was coming next?

 Verse 8: "The disciples said to him, "Rabbi, the Jews were just now seeking to stone you, and are you going there again?"

-Jesus had narrowly escaped being stoned by the Jews once before, in Judea.
-The disciples were concerned, and apparently astonished, that He was actually intending to return.
+Jesus had narrowly escaped being stoned by the people in Judea.
+The disciples were concerned, and astonished that He was actually intending to return.